 The idea gained momentum in 2001 when Lee Myung-bak was elected mayor of Seoul.
 His platform included cutting automobile use in half by improving the city’s public transit system and replacing the Cheonggye Expressway with a new reconstructed waterway.
 Nearly 80% of Seoul residents supported the plan and the project was completed in 2005.
+The project was a huge success.
 Traffic congestion improved after the expressway’s removal.
+The urban heat island effect was reduced by nearly 5%.
+Pedestrian activity, bus and subway ridership all spiked.
 The project dramatically improved air quality and was such a success that since the Cheonggye Expressway was removed, Seoul has demolished 15 additional freeways in the city.

 I-81, Syracuse, 2022

 The City of Syracuse and the New York Department of Transportation announced plans in 2019 to remove a portion of I-81, which runs through the city’s downtown.
 The freeway will be replaced with a reconstructed street grid and multi-modal boulevard, which will reconnect neighborhoods and improve the health and mobility of adjacent residents, 40% of whom live below the poverty line.
 New York Governor Kathy Hochul recently confirmed that the project will begin construction soon.